Why Companies Are Going Multi-Cloud in 2025

 Understanding Multi-Cloud

+Probably should have led with this section, honestly.
 Multi-cloud strategies distribute workloads across multiple cloud providers.
 This approach reduces vendor lock-in, improves redundancy, and lets organizations use best-of-breed services from each provider.
+That’s what makes the concept attractive in theory.

 Benefits of Multi-Cloud

 Spreading workloads across AWS, Azure, and Google Cloud provides flexibility.
-If one provider experiences outages, others continue operating.
-Different providers excel at different services—use each for their strengths.
+If one provider experiences outages, others continue operating—though only if you’ve architected for actual failover, not just presence in multiple clouds.

 Challenges to Consider

-Managing multiple cloud environments increases complexity.
-Teams need skills across platforms.
-Data transfer costs between clouds can be significant.
-Governance and security policies must cover all environments.
+Managing multiple cloud environments increases complexity significantly.
+Teams need skills across platforms, which means broader hiring requirements and more training.
+Data transfer costs between clouds can be significant—egress fees add up fast.

 When Multi-Cloud Makes Sense

 Large organizations with diverse needs benefit most from multi-cloud.
 Regulatory requirements may mandate data residency options only certain providers offer.
-Mergers often result in multi-cloud environments by default.
+Mergers often result in multi-cloud environments by default since each company brought their own infrastructure.

 Recommended Resources